2kiran/OfficeDocs-SkypeForBusiness/Teams/cloud-recording.md

 <a name="bd-channel"></a>

+> [!NOTE]
+> If a Teams user from an external tenant that is enabled for Teams policy-based compliance recording joins a meeting or call on your tenant, that meeting/call will be recorded by the other tenant for compliance purposes regardless of cloud based recording turned on or off on your tenant.
+Presenters that are part of the meeting in your tenant are advised to remove the user from the meeting if recordings should not be captured by users from another tenant.
+For more information about policy based compliance recording on Teams, see [Introduction to Teams policy-based recording for calling & meetings](https://learn.microsoft.com/en-us/MicrosoftTeams/teams-recording-policy).

 ### Block or allow download of channel meeting recordings

 This setting controls if channel meetings are saved to a "Recordings" folder or a "Recordings\View only" folder in the channel.
 The setting applies to the policy of the user who selects record for the channel meeting.